bighi/post-it/README.txt

 === USAGE ===

-To use this plugin, you should call $this->Postit, passing all parameters and chained methods (see below).
+To use this plugin, you should call $this->Postit, passing all parameters as chained methods (see below).
 You ALWAYS need to call upload() method last.
 If you do not call it, nothing will happen.

 Example: